 - Member of the ALA Best Fiction for Young Adults committee (500+ YA novels read and evaluated over a 2-year term)

-- Author of three books for young readers published by Penguin Random House and Simon & Schuster: The Distance to Home, 14 Hollow Road, and the forthcoming Things You Can’t Say.
-Their honors include: Junior Library Guild Selection, Bank Street College Best Book, Amazon.com Book of the Month, Iowa Children’s Choice Finalist.
+- Author of four books for young readers published by Penguin Random House and Simon & Schuster: The Distance to Home, 14 Hollow Road, Things You Can’t Say, and Where We Used to Roam.
+Their honors include: Junior Library Guild Selection, Bank Street College Best Book, Amazon.com Book of the Month, Iowa Children’s Choice Finalist, South Carolina Junior Book Award Nominee, and Parent’s Choice Gold Award

 Rates & Availability